The North of the New Forest, (that’s everywhere above Lyndhurst…)

-This is the wildest part of the National Park.
-There are fewer roads and even fewer boundaries.
-The views are wider and the skies are bigger.
+It is widely regarded as the wildest part of the National Park.
+There are fewer roads and even fewer boundary markers which makes for big views and bigger skies.

 Mogshade by Brian Terry